 - Repair using DISM & SFC: If the Windows component store or core system files are corrupt, you can use the built-in DISM and SFC utilities to repair Windows without having to reinstall.

-- Fresh Start: Fresh Start (previously named “Clean Up PC“) is a built-in feature that clean-installs Windows and updates the computer automatically.
+- Fresh Start: Fresh Start (previously named “Clean Up PC“) is a built-in feature in Windows 10 versions earlier than v2004.
+For version 2004 and after, Fresh start functionality has been moved to Reset this PC.
+This option clean-installs Windows and updates the computer automatically.
 It keeps your files and some settings, but removes your apps — including the preinstalled apps from your system.
-To launch Fresh Start, in the Start/Search box, type Windows Security, and then select Windows Security in the list of results.
-Select Device performance & health.
-Under Fresh start, select Learn more, and then select Get Started to start the process.
+To launch Fresh Start, open Settings → Update & security → Windows Defender → Device performance & health.
+Under Fresh Start, select Additional info → Get Started.

-- Refresh PC Tool: The Refresh PC Tool installs a clean copy of the most recent version of Windows and removes apps (both pre-installed and the ones installed by user) on the PC.
+- Refresh PC Tool: The Refresh PC Tool installs a clean copy of the most recent Windows version and removes apps (both pre-installed and the ones installed by the user) on the PC.
 This tool is an excellent alternative if the built-in Reset options fail to work for some reason.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: